Specificity and variety in cycling

-High intensity training can be done on turbo trainers or out on the road, but many recreational athletes find it more challenging and enjoyable to get this type of training through racing.
-Road racing is good for steady state riding interspersed with high intensity riding as the pack picks up pace to contest a sprint or to challenge a breakaway.
-Time trials are high intensity for the duration of the distance, but it is important to learn how to pace for the different distance.
+High-intensity training can be done on turbo trainers or out on the road, but many recreational athletes find it more challenging and enjoyable to get this type of training through racing.
+Road racing is good for steady state riding interspersed with high-intensity riding as the pack picks up the pace to contest a sprint or to challenge a breakaway.
+Time trials are high-intensity for the duration of the distance, but it is important to learn how to pace for the different distance.
 The intensity and heart rates sustained for a 10-mile time trial will be different to those of a 50-mile time and trial.

-Cornering skills can be learnt on and off road.
-Cornering swiftly and safely is key to gaining advantage over the competition and relies on timing of braking and correct selection of the line to take into and out of the corner.
+Cornering skills can be learnt on and off-road.
+Cornering swiftly and safely is key to gaining an advantage over the competition and relies on timing of braking and correct selection of the line to take into and out of the corner.
 Braking needs to occur before the corner to avoid skidding when actually taking the corner and entry and exit of the corner should be wide where possible to straighten the corner.
-In track cycling where the corners are on steep slopes cornering requires firm pressure on the pedals to keep the bike upright and avoid skidding down the track.
+In track cycling where the corners are on steep slopes, cornering requires firm pressure on the pedals to keep the bike upright and avoid skidding down the track.

 Steep hills which frequently occur as part of mountain bike courses are good for leg strength and explosive power which is useful for road racing, time trialling and track sprinting.